The State of the Job Market in BC (2025): Why Career Counselling Matters More Than Ever

 Practical Tips if You’re Considering Career Counselling

 Consider format & cost.
-Online vs in-person, one-off vs structured program.
+Online vs. in-person, one-off vs. structured program.

 Conclusion

-The BC job market is in flux — with some sectors contracting while others expand.
-This creates both uncertainty and opportunity.
-If you're feeling stuck or unsure, career counselling can provide the clarity, strategy, and confidence you need to move forward.
-The right guidance can help you base decisions not on fear, but on your strengths, values, and the realities of today’s job market.
+If you’re feeling stuck or unsure, career counselling can provide the clarity, strategy, and confidence you need to move forward.
+With the right guidance, you can base decisions not on fear, but on your strengths, values, and the realities of today’s job market.

 Hello!
 I am Erica Nye, a Registered Clinical Counsellor (RCC) and Canadian Certified Counsellor (CCC).